Large time limit and local L^2-index theorems for families

 \subsection{Trace norm and spectral density function}

 Let $\End^1_{\mathcal A} \mathcal{W}\rightarrow B$ denote the bundle whose sections are families of $\tau$-trace class operators.
 Equip the ideal $\End^1_{\mathcal A} \mathcal{W}$ with the norm

-Let $D=\frac{1}{2}(d^{Z,*}-d^Z)$ and let $e^{tD^2}$ be the fibrewise heat operator associated to the Hodge Laplacian.
+Let $D=\frac{1}{2}(d^{Z,*}-d^Z)$ (note that, here and throughout the whole paper, $D$ is a skew-adjoint operator and $D^2\leq 0$), and let $e^{tD^2}$ be the fibrewise heat operator associated to the Hodge Laplacian.
 The following proposition by Gong and Rothenberg is fundamental for what follows. \begin{prop}\cite{GR} Let $P=(P_b)_{b\in B}$ be the family of projections onto $\ker D$.
 Then

 \end{prop} \begin{proof} Proved in \cite[Lemma 2.2 and Theorem 2.2]{GR}, see also \cite[Theorem 4.4]{BH4}. \end{proof} We denote